viviemXD/webrtc-screen-share/README.md

 webrtc-screen-share
 ===================

 Test page for screen capture feature, using WebRTC/JSEP and node.js web socket for transport.
 A very quick way for you to see how screen capture using webrtc works.
-Works for chrome, Firefox nightly and Firefox Aurora.
+This demo supports both Chrome and Firefox.

 - Uses node.js and websocket
-- Only works using Google Chrome, Chromium and Canary, Firefox nightly and Firefox Aurora.
+- Only works using Google Chrome, Firefox.
-- Chrome can do screen share only in this demo.
+- Chrome can do screen share only in this demo. (must start Chrome on command line using --enable-usermedia-screen-capturing)
 - Firefox can do both screen share and window share.
 - No need for a Web Server, uses node.js as your server
 - Tab capture or application share not supported in this demo